Seiko 6R15 caliber - the heart of many great watches

 There are several types of movements.
 Full plate movements are the oldest and were used in earliest watches, mostly pocket ones.
 Three-quarter movements were somewhat thinner than former and were used in 18th century.
 Bridge movements, also called three finger or Geneva movements were used at the beginning of 20th century and when it comes to modern watch calibers, they are classified as manual and automatic movements.

 Manual or hand winding calibers need occasional turn of the watch crown to wind the mainspring in order to store the energy needed for their work for some time (this is called power reserve).
 Automatic or self-winding calibers (to whom caliber 6R15 belongs) are the most common today and their mainspring is powered by the motions that people naturally make while wearing a watch.
 Therefore, there is no need to manually wind these calibers.
 The calibers are typically marked with their model number, often together with the design number, such as caliber 6R15-02T0, which marks the back of the case of Seiko Sumo SBDC027 Prospex Diver Automatic 50th Anniversary Limited Edition.

 When it comes to Seiko, there are several calibers that marked its history.
 For example, caliber 6217 incorporated in Seiko Diver’s 150 m in 1965, caliber 6139 made famous by Seiko 5 Sports Speed Timer in 1969 and caliber 35A in Seiko Quartz Astron in 1969 are all great old-timers.
 But those calibers that made the difference in the modern age followed the introduction of a previously mentioned Spring Drive movement and caliber 6R15 is one of them.

 By some, caliber 7S26 is Seiko’s best earner and it was used in several Seiko diver watches, but the three most popular Seiko calibers nowadays are surely caliber 6R15, 4R35 and its close relative 4R36.
-All of the famous Seiko calibers above are parts of so called 7S family because they are based on 7S26 movement.
+All of the famous Seiko calibers above are parts of so called 7S family because they are based on 7S26 Seiko movement.

-But, ever since caliber 6R15 is produced in late 2005, it proudly stands as one of the Seiko’s best and most commonly used calibers in modern watches.
+But, ever since caliber 6R15 is produced in late 2005, it proudly stands as one of the best Seiko watch movement and most commonly used calibers in modern watches.